pcjens/risky-chat/README.md

 ## Building and running

+Requirements:

+- a C compiler
+- one of the following:
-Requirements: a C compiler and a POSIX.1-2001 compliant system (e.g. Linux).
+  - a POSIX.1-2001 compliant system (e.g. Linux, probably macOS)
+  - a system with winsock2 (e.g. Windows)

 Just compile [riskychat.c](riskychat.c) into an executable.
 Basic
 example: